kumarvis/My-TechNotes/Notes4-MLDL/Understanding-Research-Papers/VisionPapers/SuperConvergence-1CyclePolicy.md

 ![Lr Rate Finder](../images/one_policy_max_lr_finder.png)

 The results of the LRFinder.
 The losses are plotted against the log scaled learning rates.
 A good learning rate would be in the range where the loss is strictly decreasing at a rapid rate: [1e-3, 1e-2].
-Usually its good idea to start with mean value i.e (1e-3 + 1e-2) /2 .
+Usually its good idea to start with mean value i.e `max_lr = (1e-3 + 1e-2) /2`.

 **min lr:**
 ```